 - 5.2.5 In addition to planned maintenance, which is defined and scheduled over the medium-term, Council must also repair unforeseen damage caused by storms or accidents.
-This type of maintenance is referred to as either reactive or unplanned maintenance. - 5.2.6 Council's unplanned maintenance work is often carried out because of issues identified through customer requests for service. - 5.2.7 Assessment and prioritisation of reactive maintenance is undertaken by operational staff using experience and judgement.
+This type of maintenance is referred to as either reactive or unplanned maintenance. - 5.2.6 Council's unplanned maintenance work is often carried out because of issues identified through customer requests for service. - 5.2.7 Actual past maintenance expenditure is shown in Table 5.2.7.